gojp/goreportcard/README.md

 ### Contributing

-Goreportcard is an open source project run by volunteers, and contributions are welcome!
+Go Report Card is an open source project run by volunteers, and contributions are welcome!
 Check out the [Issues](https://github.com/gojp/goreportcard/issues) page to see if your idea for a contribution has already been mentioned, and feel free to raise an issue or submit a pull request.

 ### License